uChip/BubbleDisplay/README.md

 <img src="https://raw2.github.com/uChip/BubbleDisplay/master/board_front.png" alt="Bubble Display Controller front side" height="250" width="231">___<img src="https://raw2.github.com/uChip/BubbleDisplay/master/board_back.png" alt="Bubble Display Controller back side" height="250" width="231">

-This is the beginning of a board and firmware project supporting hp's 4 digit 7 segment LED bubble display, QDSP-6064, available from [SparkFun](https://www.sparkfun.com/products/12710).
+This is a board and firmware project supporting hp's 4 digit 7 segment LED bubble display, QDSP-6064, available from [SparkFun](https://www.sparkfun.com/products/12710).
 The project is intended to enable a pair of displays to be easily connected over a two-wire I2C bus to a microcontroller (e.g. Arduino).
 The board is also an example circuit of how to get reasonable brightness from these small displays.
 By having a separate microcontroller driving the display, the burden (I/O pins, code space & CPU cycles) on the main application microcontroller is reduced.

+For a more detailed write-up of the project see BubbleDisplay.pdf in the repo or see [this thread on the SparkFun forum](https://forum.sparkfun.com/viewtopic.php?f=14&t=38056).

 Here is a photo of the functional display.

 <img src="https://raw2.github.com/uChip/BubbleDisplay/master/board_front.jpg" alt="Coming Soon" height="213" width="320">

-This repo includes Eagle CAD PCB design files for the board and ultimately will include the controller firmware.
+This repo includes Eagle CAD PCB design files for the board, and Arduino source code for controller firmware and interface library with examples.
 The board acts as an I2C slave driven from another microcontroller as I2C master.

 ## Order PCBs